Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 Ah- avocados!
 The buttery, green fruit that’s more Insta-worthy than a well-lit selfie.

-Like most superheroes in the culinary universe, the avocado brings a bunch of health benefits to the table (14).
+Like most superheroes in the culinary universe, the avocado brings a bunch of nutritional benefits to the table (14).
 It’s full of healthy fats, packed with vitamins and minerals, and is a heart-friendly choice that’s hard to resist.

 It adds creaminess to your salads, gives your smoothies a health kick, and even makes a decadent toast topping.